NiYuan224/draft-ni-batch-authorization-delegation/draft-ni-batch-authorization-delegation.md

 This document specifies a mechanism combining OAuth RAR {{RFC9396}} and Token Exchange {{RFC8693}} to achieve Batch Authorization Delegation.

 The leader-client sends a rich authorization request with multiple authorization items to the AS.
 Each authorization item not only describes the required permission but also declares the sub-client to which the permission can be delegated via delegation constraints.
-Upon user confirmation, the AS issues a Batch Token to the leader-client, which encapsulates the authorization items confirmed by the user.
-The leader-client distributes the Batch Token to a sub-client.
+Upon user confirmation, the AS issues a batch token to the leader-client, which encapsulates the authorization items confirmed by the user.
+The leader-client distributes the batch token to a sub-client.

 The sub-client initiates a token exchange request to the AS.
-The AS matches the sub-client's identity with the delegation constraints in the Batch Token, and then filters out one or more authorization items corresponding to this specific sub-client.
+The AS matches the sub-client's identity with the delegation constraints in the batch token, and then filters out one or more authorization items corresponding to this specific sub-client.
 Then the AS generates a downscoped token containing only the permissions from the filtered authorization items.

 Such a mechanism enables the leader-client to perform a one-time batch authorization as well as to ensure each sub-client obtains an access token containing only the permissions it requires, thereby realizing both efficiency and security.